gotaradu/books/README.md

 # books

-Books review app using node.js and react
+Books review app using node.js with mongodb as database and react for client side

 Users can:
 * Register and authenticate